Yale University, Council on East Asian Studies

 |Location:||Connecticut, United States|

-The Council on East Asian Studies at Yale University invites applications for postdoctoral associate and postgraduate associate positions in the CEAS Digital Tokugawa Lab.
-The appointment period for both positions is from July 1st, 2019 – June 30th, 2020.
+The Council on East Asian Studies at Yale University seeks applications for the CEAS Postdoctoral Associate in Central Asian Studies.
+The appointment period is from July 1st, 2023 – June 30th, 2024.

 Yale University is an Affirmative Action/Equal Opportunity employer.
 Yale values diversity among its students, staff, and faculty and strongly welcomes applications from women, persons with disabilities, protected veterans, and underrepresented minorities.